Yukuro/hugo-theme-shell/README.md

 - Responsive

 ## Requirements
-- Hugo Version 0.84.0 or higher
+- Hugo Version 0.85.0 or higher
-    - Hugo extended version is required.
+    - **Hugo extended version is required**.

 ## Installation
 ### Create a new website from scratch